LOOKING UP and/or FORWARD

-You go where you look and since we want to be going up during squats, we look upwards.
-The lifter is advised to keep the head close to neutral or slightly upwards to prevent cramping of the neck muscles.
+You go where you look and since we want to go up during squats, we look up.
+The lifter is advised to keep the head close to neutral to prevent cramping of the neck muscles.

-You can effectively perform the “hip drive” technique even while looking upwards and/or forward.
+You can perform the “hip drive” technique effectively even while looking upwards and/or forward.
 This is the way Ed Coan squats.
-His squat is extremely hip dominant and he uses plenty of “hip drive”.
-He does not look down but straight forward.
+His squat is extremely hip dominant and uses plenty of “hip drive”.
+He looks forward when he squats.

-On the other hand, there are examples of other world class lifters who have adopted the looking down method.
-One of them is Mike Tuchscherer who squats using most of the cues found in Starting Strength.
-He looks down and still has a hip dominant low bar squat.
-Therefore, you can do things successfully either way.
+On the other hand, there are also examples of world class lifters who have adopted the looking down method.
+One of them is Mike Tuchscherer.
+His squat is Starting Strength approved and a part of Rippetoe’s dreams.

-My personal preferences is to look forward and slightly up while driving the neck into the bar during the ascend.
-This is the way most Olympic weightlifters squat, and I believe they are the true kings of the squat.
+My personal preference is to look forward and slightly up while driving the neck into the bar during the ascend.
+This is the way most Olympic weightlifters squat, and I believe they are the kings of the squat.

-I prefer the high bar squat because it’s simple and more effective than the low bar when it comes to developing leg strength.
-You just go up and down while keeping the spine in proper anatomical position.
-You don’t over-complicate things for the sake of sounding like an expert.
+I also prefer the high bar squat because it’s simple and more effective than the low bar when it comes to developing leg strength.
+You just go up and down while keeping the arch of the spine.
+You don’t overcomplicate things for the sake of sounding like an expert.

 What about the deadlift?

-As with the squat there are many lifters showing us that you can succeed using any of the methods.
+Below you will find videos of lifters showing us that you can succeed with either of the methods.

 The most popular example of an impressive deadlifter who looks down, at least during the initial phase, is Konstantin Konstantinovs.

-According to some this gives more power at the starting portion of the lift.
+According to some, this technique gives more power at the starting portion of the lift.

-However, there are many examples of world class deadlifters who look forward and up when they deadlift.
+However, there are many examples of world class deadlifters who look forward and up.
 A good example would be Andrey Belyaev.

-Down or up – it does not matter that much.
-Both styles work as long as you can do everything else correctly.
+Down or up?
+It does not matter as long as the rest of the movement is correct.
 Your head position does not mean much by itself.
 It’s the rest of the technique that counts the most.